 Analyzing Vodafone Group's Unusual Options Activity

-Shares of Vodafone Group (NASDAQ:VOD) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $16.74.
+On Monday, shares of Vodafone Group (NASDAQ:VOD) saw unusual options activity.
+After the option alert, the stock price moved down to $15.64.

 - Sentiment: BEARISH